makevoid/paperbank/Readme.md

 note: It doesn't provide a real banking "feature", just the generations of accounts (address/private key pairs), you have to apply phisical security measure to those wallets!

-Donate to get password encrypted wallets sooner!

-### Please Donate!

-#### BTC: `1PBank95kE4BZaQBfMsGZ3RCkqwwtGHjKA`

-I will generate a vanity address soon.
-(todo: put this text at the end of Readme.md as well)

 #### other generators